MuneebAlidev/mitsuba3/README.md

 ## Tutorial videos, documentation

 We've recorded several [YouTube videos][10] that provide a gentle introduction Mitsuba 3 and Dr.Jit.
-Beyond this you can find complete Juypter notebooks covering a variety of applications, how-to guides, and reference documentation on [readthedocs][2].
+Beyond this, you can find complete Jupyter notebooks covering a variety of applications, how-to guides, and reference documentation on [readthedocs][2].

 ## Installation

 We provide pre-compiled binary wheels via PyPI.
-Installing Mitsuba this way is as simple as running
+Installing Mitsuba this way is as simple as running.

 ```bash
 pip install mitsuba
 ```

-on the command line.
+On the command line.
 The Python package includes thirteen variants by default:

 - ``scalar_rgb``
 - ``scalar_spectral``